U.N. Myanmar expert calls for cutting junta's access to arms, oil and gas | Law-Order

 U.N.
 Myanmar expert calls for cutting junta's access to arms, oil and gas

 "It should be incontrovertible that weapons used to kill civilians should no longer be transferred to Myanmar," Thomas Andrews, a former U.S. congressman serving in the independent post, said in a report also naming Serbia as a weapons vendor.
-He called for cutting the military's access to oil and gas and foreign exchange reserves and for preventing states and the private sector from buying resources such as timber, gemstones, and rare earth products when funds are channeled to the junta.
+He called for cutting the military's access to oil and gas and foreign exchange reserves and for preventing states and private sector from buying resources such as timber, gemstones, and rare earths products when funds are channelled to the junta.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)